 Acts of illegal evictions include

-- physically stopping you from entering your home.
+- physically stopping tenants from entering their home.

 In most cases, the landlord must obtain a possession order from a county court after serving a valid Notice to Quit.
 The tenant doesn’t have to leave at this point, and a lot usually don’t.
 Only the court can decide whether the tenant has to leave the property.
 It will normally take several weeks before the case is decided in court.